-- Despite advances in therapy, the life expectancy for patients with CHF is worse than for any of the common cancers and is associated with a comparable number of expected life-years lost.
+- Despite advances in therapy, the life expectancy for patients with heart failure is worse than for any of the common cancers and is associated with a comparable number of expected life-years lost.

 - In Scotland, as in many other countries, despite progressive heart failure therapeutic strategies, the prognosis has remained poor compared to many cancers.
 After first hospitalisation with heart failure 50% of men and women have died by 2.3 years and 1.7 years respectively.